Ceiling Water Damage from a Leak

 Once you identify the spot on your ceiling with water damage you should immediately take steps to repair it.
 There are two main reasons why it is so important for you to repair this ASAP.

-- If water leaked their once, it will likely do it again and again if it isn’t continually leaking already.
-If not fixed at it’s root, it will cause much more damage in the future.
+- If water leaked there once, it is likely to leak again or even leak continually.
+If not fixed, it will cause much more damage in the future.

-- Even if water doesn’t leak in that spot of your ceiling again, there is another problem with mold and mildew which if left unattended can cause harm to family the home residents.
+- Even if water doesn’t leak in that spot of your ceiling again, it may still cause mold and mildew.
+If left unattended, mold can cause harm to your family.

 It is vital to repair ceiling water damage as soon as you can.
 Below are steps on what to do when your ceiling leaks and how to fix water damaged ceilings.

 Before you can repair water damaged ceilings, you need to find the source of the water.
 This is key as any repairs on the ceiling drywall itself will be pointless if the water comes back to damage the ceiling again.
-Identify the source by looking behind the water damaged ceiling.
-This can be done by pulling back the wet drywall and following the moisture to the source.
+Identify the source by pulling back the wet drywall and following the moisture to the source.

 Common Causes of Ceiling Water Damage